jonathashaniel/ML-for-stock-market/README.md

 # ML-for-stock-market
-this code make some indicators and prices in Brazil stock market to test classifiers (from sklearn and tensor flow) to predict if it will increase more than 3% in 4 days.
+This code make some indicators and prices in Brazil stock market to test classifiers (from sklearn and tensor flow) to predict the increases.

+Predition:
+Will the price will rise more than 3% in the next 4 days?

+Indicators:
+- High Low activator
+- Up or down compared to a arithmetic moving average
+- stocastic moment
+- Trix
+- Directional Movement Index
+- Last day variation
+- 60 days accumulated variation
+- Variation in volume of negociations
+- Relative Strength Index

+Classifiers:
+- Suport Vector Machine:
+    SVC kernels:
+        - linear (sklearn an tensorflow)
+        - gaussian (sklearn an tensorflow)
+        - rbf (sklearn)
+        - sigmoid (sklearn)
+- Neighbors:
+    -KNeighborsClassifier (sklearn)
+- Naive Bayes:
+    - GaussianNB (sklearn)
+- Linear model:
+    - Stochastic Gradient Descent [SGDClassifier] (sklearn)

 03/2019
 Python 3